 Anxiety begets anxiety.
 If you are anxious about one aspect of your life, anxious feelings can carry over into other parts of your life.
 For example if you are worried about money, that can affect your work/ school/ social/ relationships etc. When you are anxious about something, be aware that can make you feel anxious about other things too.

-Cyclical anxiety.
+Your anxiety calendar.
 Also be aware of anxiety happening at specific times.
 For example those last few days before payday might be times of heightened anxiety.
-Holidays are notorious for inducing anxiety due to financial concerns, family issues, pressure to create a wonderful experience, crappy weather, difficult travel, etc. Make note of times when you are feeling especially anxious, and see if there are any patterns so you can be prepared the next time they come around.
+Holidays are notorious for inducing anxiety due to financial concerns, family issues, pressure to create a wonderful experience, crappy weather, difficult travel, etc. Anxiety can increase at certain times of the menstrual cycle.
+Make note of times when you are feeling especially anxious, and see if there are any patterns so you can be prepared the next time they come around.

 Stress triggers.
 During stressful times, anxiety can rear its ugly head.
 Feeling anxious out of the blue is often down to stress.
 If you are going through a stressful time, are especially busy or under time constraints, recognize that this could trigger anxious feelings and be prepared with your coping mechanisms.